Stories are the most powerful tool that teachers possess.

 “Very thorough provoking training session”

-This is an engaging conference where you will learn simple and practical skills to enhance SMSC learning in the classroom; share and discuss good practice
+This is an engaging conference where you will learn simple and practical skills to enhance SMSC learning in the classroom; share and discuss good practice; and plan for improvements in your school.

 Come to our conference and rediscover the magic of stories and how to enhance SMSC learning.